ljmontecalvo/ljmontecalvo/README.md

 # Landon Montecalvo

 I am a highschool student in Rhode Island.
-I mainly develop apps and games with the occasional data manipulation or web development project.
+I mainly develop apps, games, or software utilities along with the occasional data manipulation or web development project.

 ## Experience